Avoiding Project Pitfalls

-Watch out for a number of common thesis pitfalls.
+Watch out for a number of common project pitfalls.
 Any of the following could increase your workload, stress, or time to completion:

-- Adopting a question that is too broad or poorly defined.
+- Adopting a topic or question that is far too broad or poorly defined.

-- Getting distracted by other interesting issues or problems that don’t address your thesis question.
+- Getting distracted by other interesting issues or problems along the way.

 - Not taking time to get organized at the beginning of your process.